 1.1.Signing Up Vs. Signing In

 If you are brand new to the world of UNF Faculty Domains, you may not know what you need to do to start using it.
 So to begin, you first need to select a domain name that will look something like yourdomain.domains.unf.edu.
 That is what we refer to as signing up.
 After you have signed up and have selected your domain (you only sign up ONCE), you will subsequently sign in.
-To sign up or sign in you will go to the same page at https://domains.unf.edu and click on the Get Started button or the Dashboard link.
+To sign up or sign in you will go to https://domains.unf.edu and click on the Sign-in/Sign-up (Dashboard) link in the menu bar (upper right corner of that page).
 After you have selected your domain name, and you sign in, you will see what is known as the Control Panel or cPanel screen.

 Before you get started, we recommend that you take some time to think about choosing your domain.
 Your domain name will be unique, but all of the domains on UNF Faculty Domains will take the form of yourdomain.domains.unf.edu.
 So, an example might be andyrush.domains.unf.edu.
 You can choose any domain name that is available, but here are a few things to keep in mind: